Entangled criticality and irreversibility in random Markov dynamics: Theory

 Note that the rigorous results from random matrix theory apply only to the case when the ensemble parameters are fixed as $N \to \infty$; our arguments follow from the expectation that the $N \to \infty$ results are obtained smoothly as $N$ increases, as observed numerically.
 We expect that our prediction of a transition at $\epsilon_c(\gamma; N)$ can be obtained rigorously by a distinguished limit in which $N \to \infty$ while $\epsilon/\epsilon_c$ remains finite, but this remains to be shown.
 So, we first show that the ensemble predictions are confirmed numerically.
-We validate Eq.\ref{lambdac} by direct simulation across $(\epsilon,\gamma)$ and find good agreement for the onset of spectral reorganization (Fig. \ref{spectralensemble}) and relaxation-time growth (Fig. \ref{relax1}).

 The ensemble defined by Eq.\eqref{lognormal} yields transition rate matrices that are not necessarily symmetric, except in the limit $\gamma \to -1$; their eigenvalues are therefore complex in general.
 Example transition rate spectra from this ensemble are shown in Fig.\ref{spectralensemble}, at varying $\epsilon$ and $\gamma$.
 As predicted, as $\epsilon$ decreases, the filled ellipse of eigenvalues increases in size until its largest real part hits unity, at which point the spectrum reorganizes to form bicycle spokes.
 For $\gamma<0$ one can see the flattening of the spectrum along the real axis, since as $\gamma\to -1$ the transition matrices become symmetric.
 Instead for $\gamma>0$ the effect of matrix asymmetry is mainly visible at large $\epsilon$, where it elongates the ellipse.